Iamchibu/LambdaFunctions/README.md

 # LambdaFunctions
-It consist of 11 Lambda Functions implementation of summing numbers
+It consists of 11 Lambda Functions implementation of summing numbers